Marshall, Miss Helen

 Miss Helen Blanche Marshall (1866-1946) for the Keswick dances: Miss Marshall was present at the meeting with Sharp and Mr JT Southworth at Keswick on Sat 4 March 1911 when the dances imported from Mawdesley* were discussed and perhaps demonstrated by children.
 She made a particular comment about dance costume, which Sharp wrote into his Folk Dance Notes vol2/p18.
 She was crucial to the meeting because she had helped to train the Keswick schoolchildren to do the Mawdesley dances and had taken them out to perform them at local festivals.
 Sharp was possibly more interested in the original (adult) Lancashire dances rather than the children's versions but he did spend considerable time and effort at the Keswick school.

 Furthermore it is her handwriting and her initials HBM on the dance notation notes that Roy Smith reproduced in his article ‘Mawdesley’s Morris Dancers Remembered’ (Morris Dancer vol IV no.2 May 2010 pp28-33) https://themorrisring.org/sites/default/files/docs/mdancer/volume-4-number-2.pdf.
 The notes indicate that she obtained the two Mawdesley dances (the processional or ‘Road Dance’ and the stationary or ‘Stage Dance’) from J Southwaite (sic) in Nov 1909.
 These dances were specifically to be used at the Keswick May Day Festivals* (or similar processional event).

-A couple of points about Miss Marshall’s notation of the Mawdesley’s dances:
+A few points about Miss Marshall’s notation of the Mawdesley’s dances:

 1.She uses and seems acquainted with Sharp’s choreographic shorthand symbols < and > to indicate movements.
 This would suggest she already had a copy of the (first) Morris Book, published in 1907.
 The Esperance instructional book did not come out till Mar 1910 and did not use these symbols.

 2.Sharp took his own ‘live’ notes of the dancing he witnessed on 4 Mar 1911 (field notebook words 1910/4 pp50-56) and there is understandable agreement between much of his notation and that of Miss Marshall’s notes.
 Indeed Sharp appears to have paid Miss Marshall the compliment of actually copying her diagram of Figure 4 (Folk Dance Notes vol2 p24).